SRA-VJTI/Intelligent-Systems/01_PreRequisites/03_Pandas/README.md

 ## Installation

-You can install NumPy by executing `pip install pandas` or `pip3 install pandas`, depending on your Python version.
+You can install Pandas by executing `pip install pandas` or `pip3 install pandas`, depending on your Python version.

 ## Table of Contents